gortonator/bsds-6650/assignments-2020/Assignment-3.md

  Regardless, your solution needs to be aware of the possibility of losing messages due to a queue node crash.
 Experiment with persistent versus non-persistent queue configuration to explore the inherent performance trade-offs.

+ If you use RabbitMQ, there are some considerations to address concerning mutithreading.
+These are explained in an Addendum at the bottom of this assignment.
 ## Load Testing

 Your aim here is to find the best application configuration in terms of throughput for 256 and 512 client threads.
 You do not need to make changes to the client - use same load profile as in assignmemt 2